shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 3. #??
 If you are logging in as admin please use "seprojecta17@gmail.com" as mail id with "seprojecta2017" as the password.
 3. After sucessfully logging-in navigate to issuebot channel and execute the test cases given in the acceptance test plan below.

 ### UseCase1

 ### UseCase2
- 1) The bot will display the list of stale issue once everyday (morning) but to ease testing, we have modified the bot to display stale issue list once every 15 mins.
+ 1) The bot will display the list of stale issues to issue owners once every 24 hours.
   Sample Input: -
   Sample Output:
   ![Use case2](https://media.github.ncsu.edu/user/11865/files/91297a00-1128-11ea-896e-fe0cb5583c71)